 After stocking up on jerky in Baker, I headed into the Mojave National Preserve from the north side with the idea of climbing Teutonia Peak and seeing the Cima Dome.
 I could see the dome right from the freeway exit, so I knew I was going in the right direction.
 About 10 miles in, right before the Mojave Cross, I saw the turn out for the trailhead to this fantastic hike.
 Here is all the information.

 - Not a lot of shade

-Joshua Tree Forrest
+Joshua Tree Forest

 This is a fun area to explore as you meander towards the mountain in front of you.

-There are a series of switchbacks and as you proceed up make sure to look back and see the grates for the mines you just explored as they dot the landscape.
+There are a series of switchbacks, and as you proceed up, make sure to look back and see the grates for the mines you just explored as they dot the landscape.